tcpipuk/matrix-nsfwbot/README.md

 # nsfwbot for Matrix

-`nsfwbot` is a Matrix bot plugin that attempts to detect NSFW (Not Safe For Work) images posted in Matrix chat rooms.
-It uses [nsfwdetection](https://github.com/gsarridis/NSFW-Detection-Pytorch), which includes a small model that can run without a GPU with low resource requirements.
+`nsfwbot` is a [Maubot](https://github.com/maubot/maubot) plugin for Matrix that helps maintain appropriate content in chat rooms by detecting NSFW (Not Safe For Work) images.
+It uses [nsfwdetection](https://github.com/gsarridis/NSFW-Detection-Pytorch), a lightweight model that can run efficiently without requiring a GPU.

 ## Features